nojronatron/java-code-challenges/docs/readme-hashtable.md

 - A backing array of a particular size.
 - Buckets made up of a Linked Lists (other types are possible).

-Additional optional helper properties could include:

-- Boolean: isEmpty -> Quickly determine if there are items in the hashtable.
-Recommend a publicly facing `isEmpty()` method for getting this value.

 ### Backing Array